boolean-uk/java-api-jpa-hibernate-part2-extra-example/README.md

 # JPA and Hibernate Extra Example

-Create the normal endpoints for the rest of the API as normal
+Create the endpoints for the rest of the API as normal